Assistant Professor of Biology

 900 Arkadelphia Rd

 Brief Career Background:

 Dr. Styers is an alumna of Birmingham-Southern College and received her Bachelor of Science degree in Chemistry and Mathematics in 1999.
 She then went on to complete her doctoral studies in the laboratory of Dr. Victor Faundez, where her research focused on interactions between the cellular membrane trafficking machinery and the cytoskeleton.
 Following a brief post-doctoral fellowship at Emory University, she moved on to a post-doctoral fellowship in the laboratory of Dr. Elizabeth Sztul at UAB, where her research was focused on the role of Golgi trafficking in breast cancer development.
 Dr. Styers took her first academic position as an assistant professor of biology at the University of Montevallo and taught introductory courses in cell biology, as well as an advanced developmental biology course.
 Dr. Styers then returned to BSC as an assistant professor of biology, where she teaches introductory and upper-level courses in cell biology.
 Her research is focused on characterization of the role of membrane trafficking in human disease using the yeast Schizosaccharomyces pombe as a model.
-She is also interested in characterizing the molecular mechanisms underlying the spread of the fungal pathogen Batrachochytrium dendrobatidis (the chytrid fungus), which is currently infecting and causing mortality in amphibian populations in the Southeast.

 B.S.
 Chemistry and Mathematics, Birmingham-Southern College, 1999.